trema/GEC13/switch_monitor/switch_monitor.md

 <!SLIDE smaller>
 # Final Code ###################################################################

-## Clean, not redundant, only necessary elements are included.
+## Clean complete and full-functional with no redundancy
-## Easy to read and write.
+## Easy to read and reuse

 	@@@ ruby
 	class SwitchMonitor < Controller